cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 You use the `cursor` field of the iterator returned by a `list()` call to paginate.
 As stated above the Deno KV list iterator is of type `Deno.KvListiterator`.

-> 💡 Working code that demonstrates pagination with the `list()` method can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/pagination.ts).

 The key to iterating a list in groups is the fact that `list()` returns a [`Deno.KvListIterator`](https://deno.land/api@v1.34.2?s=Deno.KvListIterator&unstable=).
 That iterator has a `cursor` field and a `next()` method, a consequence of that fact that it implements the [async iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_async_iterator_and_async_iterable_protocols).

 You'll notice that `list()` has an `cursor` property in the `options` argument.
 To paginate, you pass the cursor from one `list()` call to the next using the `cursor` property of the second `list()` argument like this: